-So, can Boxers swim?
-Although some Boxers can and do enjoy swimming, they are at risk while swimming in bodies of water.
-Due to the structure of the Boxer’s shortened snout, these dogs will have a more difficult time breathing while in the water.
+Boxers can and often do enjoy swimming, however, they are at risk while swimming in bodies of water.
+Due to the structure of the Boxer’s shortened snout, these dogs will have a more difficult time breathing while treading in the water.
 For this reason, safety precautions are necessary.

 RECOMMENDED: Are Boxers Good With Kids?

-Dog breeds with these facial characteristics are called Brachycephalic dogs, where the word “brachycephalic” means “short-headed.”
+Dog breeds with these facial characteristics are called Brachycephalic dogs.
+The word brachycephalic means “short-headed.”
 And unfortunately, this is not specific to the Boxer.